nydiokar/STT-whisper/PROGRESS.md

 4. Update progress as you go
 5. Mark completed tasks with [x]

-**Current task to start**: Phase 4, Task 1 - Wire AudioProcessor → WhisperEngine → TextProcessor
+**Current task to start**: Phase 4, Task 1 - Add memory monitoring to WhisperEngine

-**Note**: Phase 3 (VAD Integration) is now complete!
-The AudioProcessor with Silero VAD is fully integrated.
+**Note**: Phase 3 (VAD Integration) is complete and validated!
+VAD proven working with real speech detection.

 **Memory Monitoring**: Add basic memory logging as you develop (not full optimization)